farazsth98/farazsth98.github.io/aboutme.md

 subtitle: What do I do?
 ---

-I do security research and exploit development for a private security firm, mostly focused on browsers and mobile operating systems.
+I used to do security research and exploit development, focused on Chrome and Android.

-I play CTFs with teams [Super Guesser](https://ctftime.org/team/130817) and [perfect guesser](https://ctftime.org/team/142232).

-Any views expressed on this blog are solely my own and not my employers'.
+Nowadays I hack smart contracts (or at least attempt to on some level).